youaremyhero/WTR-LAB-Pronouns-Fix/README.md

 2. Choose Male or Female
 3. A JSON snippet appears in the Draft box
 4. Copy it into your glossary.json if you want to keep it

+You can also choose to amend your `glossary.json` directly on Github, ensuring that the format is preserved.

 ---